AliceO2Group/WebUi/docs/tutorial/time-server.md

   }
 ```

 In both cases `notify` is called to inform `Observer` that the model has changed.
 This will cause the Controller to redraw the view.
-It is important to always `notify` when data has changed.
+It is necessary to always call `notify` when data has changed.

-The next step is fetching the data from the server (in order to request current time).
+The next step is fetching the data from the server (in order to get current time).
 To make it asynchronous Ajax requests should be used.
 This can be done by the `fetchClient` method provided by the framework.
 ```js
   async fetchDate() {
     const response = await fetchClient('/api/getDate', {method: 'POST'});